My life changed for the better the evening my friend Stephen told me ponytails on a woman were the equivalent of khakis on a man.

 On this particular evening, I was wearing a fierce dress, killer heels, perfectly applied makeup and a ponytail.
 I had spent at least 30 minutes getting ready for them, which was a big deal for me because I rarely spend that much time on myself.
 I felt great and I excitedly asked for their approval since one was not forthcoming.

 And that's when they both admitted they didn't care for my ponytail.
 I looked hot, they said, except for the ponytail.
 (That could be the title of my memoir, "She Looked Hot, Except for the Ponytail").
-We began to debate over whether I looked hot, period (me) or whether I looked hot, except for the ponytail (them).
+We began a heated debate over whether I looked hot, period (me) or whether I looked hot, except for the ponytail (them).

 Stephen and Jim argued that a ponytail has its place, and it's usually at the gym.
 I argued that messy can be stylish, that a messy updo, a messy bun or an unkept ponytail can dress down a fabulous evening gown (see Claudia Schiffer, right).
-I made my point that super pulled-together hairstyles can come off prissy, stuffy, Upper East Side Ladies Who Lunch.
+I made my point that super pulled-together hairstyles can come off as prissy, stuffy, Upper East Side Ladies Who Lunch.